 You may able to apply for a permanent visa if you meet the criteria for the grant of the Business Innovation and Investment (Permanent) Class EC Subclass 888 visa (click here to learn more about EC 888 visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for the Business Visa (Subclass 188) or Business 188A visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for the Business Visa (Subclass 188) or Business 188A visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa